sameersbn/docker-gitlab/README.md

 ### External Issue Trackers

-GitLab can be configured to use third party issue trackers such as Redmine and Atlassian Jira.
-Use of third party issue trackers have to be configured on a per project basis from the project settings page.
-This means that the GitLab's issue tracker is always the default tracker unless specified otherwise.

-#### Redmine

-Support for issue tracking using Redmine can be added by specifying the complete URL of the Redmine web server in the `REDMINE_URL` configuration option.
+Since version `7.10.0` support for external issue trackers can be enabled in the "Service Templates" section of the settings panel.

-For example, if your Redmine server is accessible at `https://redmine.example.com`, then adding `-e 'REDMINE_URL=https://redmine.example.com'` to the docker run command enables Redmine support in GitLab

-If you are using the [docker-redmine](https://github.com/sameersbn/docker-redmine) image, then you can *one up* the gitlab integration with redmine by adding `--volumes-from=gitlab` flag to the docker run command while starting the redmine container.
+If you are using the [docker-redmine](https://github.com/sameersbn/docker-redmine) image, you can *one up* the gitlab integration with redmine by adding `--volumes-from=gitlab` flag to the docker run command while starting the redmine container.

 By using the above option the `/home/git/data/repositories` directory will be accessible by the redmine container and now you can add your git repository path to your redmine project.
-If, for example, in your gitlab server you have a project named `opensource/gitlab`, the bare repository will be accessible at `/home/git/data/repositories/opensource/gitlab.git`.
+If, for example, in your gitlab server you have a project named `opensource/gitlab`, the bare repository will be accessible at `/home/git/data/repositories/opensource/gitlab.git` in the redmine container.

-#### Jira

-Support for issue tracking using Jira can be added by specifying the complete URL of the Jira web server in the `JIRA_URL` configuration option.

-For example, if your Jira server is accessible at `https://jira.example.com`, then adding `-e 'JIRA_URL=https://jira.example.com'` to the docker run command enables Jira support in GitLab

-#### Mantis

-Support for issue tracking using [mantis](https://www.mantisbt.org/) can be added by specifying the complete URL of the mantis web server in the `MANTIS_URL` configuration option.

-For example, if your mantis server is accessible at `https://mantis.example.com`, then adding `-e 'MANTIS_URL=https://mantis.example.com'` to the docker run command enables mantis support in GitLab.

 ### Host UID / GID Mapping